ram-ki/101_formulaic_alphas/README.md

 In this project we have attempted to develop the code and results based on the formulaic alphas mentioned in the paper 101 Formulaic Alphas (https://arxiv.org/ftp/arxiv/papers/1601/1601.00991.pdf)

-The config file can be changed appropriately to run the backest on different duration of start and end date and different assed universe
+The config file can be changed appropriately to run the backest on different duration of start and end date and different asset universe

 Install necessary libraries
 ```